manishsaini91/Movies-Library/movie-library/README.md

  ---there is a seprate favourite playlist for every user and his/her playlist occurs at home sceen according to what he added in it.

+ Imp* -- Write minimum 6 character password while signing up.